swizardlv/CPrimerPlusEx/README.md

-# C Primer Plus Ex
+# C Primer Plus Exercises
-a place to record my lean for C Primer Plus
+This is a place to record my exercises for C Primer Plus;
+Also study how to use git command.